BsoBird/filesystem-catalog-original/FileTrackerCommitStrategyV2-Explained.md

 ### The Solution
 Use **LIST operations** as the coordination mechanism:

+**Important Optimization for Object Storage**: LIST operations on object storage (S3, OSS, etc.) are paginated queries.
+Since our purpose is to detect whether other clients are writing (e.g., checking if directory is empty, finding the latest file), we can use **short-circuit reading** by reading only the first page.
+This significantly reduces the actual I/O cost.

+For example:
+- "Is directory empty?" → Read 1 page with `MaxKeys=1`, if returns empty → done
+- "Get latest file" → Read 1 page sorted by name/timestamp, take first → done

+This is not a architectural change, but an implementation optimization that makes the strategy practical on object storage.

 1. **LIST #1** (Phase 0): Discover current version from tracker/
 2. **LIST #2** (Phase 0.5): Discover sub-version from sub-tracker/
 3. **LIST #3** (Phase 2): Check for conflicts when directory not empty (complex case)